ronisarkarexe/aero-mart-client-2/README.md

 ### Install Heroku on your machine to deploy your API (Application program interface).

-- Now build your app for production
+- Now build your website for production
 - Run `npm run build`

 ### Host your site on Firebase